Simsz/LU-fishingbot/README.md

 ## ℹ️ Additional Information

-- **Sound Interference**: The bot may not perform well if other sounds are playing.
-It is recommended to disable ambient music if present.
+- **Sound Interference**: The bot may not perform well if other sounds are playing on the fishing tab.
+It is recommended to disable ambient music if present (on the fishing tab, other tabs don't matter).

 ---